bgrissin/px-demo/README.md

  -initial-cluster etcd1=http://10.0.0.1:2380,etcd2=http://10.0.0.2:2380 \
  -initial-cluster-state new

+Try these commands on each AWS instnace to confirm that the etcd cluster is working properly

+$ curl -L http://127.0.0.1:2379/health    -   you should see a 'healthy' response

+$ curl -L http://127.0.0.1:2379/v2/members - you should see both of your etcd instances returned

-Once I have 2 instances up and running
+Once I have etcd up and running, I can begin the installation of px-dev software

 NOTE:  DO NOT mkfs or mount the newly created ram drives as done earlier.